DefinitionWhipple’s disease is a rare infectious disease.

 - Vitamins A, B12, D, E, and K

-PreventionCurrently, there is no known way to prevent Whipple’s disease.
+PreventionThere are no current guidelines to prevent Whipple's disease.

 National Institute of Diabetes and Digestive and Kidney Diseases